Gram Parsons: Boston, 1973, in His Fatal Year--(as re-posted online with more music links and art)...

-Gram Parson, on the day depicted, April 1973.
+Gram Parson, on the day of the below account,, April 1973.
 Photo by Michael Dobo

 April, 1973:

-Around the time the tour bus carrying Gram Parsons and the band The Fallen Angels on their six-week American tour was fetching up on the Boston streets, your blogger, then 25, was piloting a vehicle known as the hawker van through Boston's Back Bay..
+Around the time the tour bus carrying Gram Parsons and his road band The Fallen Angels on their six-week American tour was fetching up on the Boston streets, your blogger, then 25, was piloting a vehicle known as the hawker van through Boston's Back Bay.

 Often I’d be accompanied by a co-worker I’ll call Bixby.
-He accepted the usual FM radio fare I'd tune us into, although he seemed diametrically unlike Mr. David Bowie whose landmark Ziggy Stardust album had dropped the previous June.
+He accepted the usual FM radio fare I'd tune us into, although he seemed diametrically the opposite type to Mr. David Bowie, whose landmark Ziggy Stardust album had dropped the previous June and was in heavy radio rotation.
 Bixby had a vaguely post-military aura.
-Tthere were rumors he spent some time doing odd stuff for the C.I.A. in Tegucigalpa, On this particular day, as we discussed our life philosophies, he summarized mine as “You’re a fucken nihilist then, you don’t think nobody should do nuthin'!”
+There were rumors he'd spent some time doing odd stuff for the C.I.A. in Tegucigalpa, On this particular day, as we discussed our life philosophies, he summarized mine as, “You’re a fucken nihilist then, you don’t think nobody should do nuthin'!”

 He wasn’t that far off.
-I had sophomoric tendencies towards alienation.
-Bowie’s “Five Years” (in odd contrast to a few needle drops of the country-rock Parsons championed might have been playing to the college crowd:
+I had standard sophomoric tendencies towards alienation.
+Bowie’s “Five Years” (in odd contrast to the occasional needle drops of the country-rock Parsons championed) might have been playing to the college crowd:

 A soldier with a broken arm